AlbertoTalavan/AlbertoTalavan/README.md

 - 🔭 I’m currently working on something cool.
 - 🌱 I’m currently improving my SwiftUI knowledge.
 - 👯 I’m looking to collaborate on interesting suggestions.
-- 💬 Ask me about anything, I willing to help.
+- 💬 Ask me about anything, I´m willing to help.

 <!--
  📝[Resume](https://drive.google.com/) REMEMBER TO ADD THE LINK when updated!